donut-party/donut-docs-site/content/docs/system/_index.md

 {{< /callout >}}

-This example defines a `system` var (the name `system` is arbitrary).
+This example defines a var named `system` (the name `system` is arbitrary).
 Its value is a map that has one key, `::ds/defs`.
 This is where your component definitions live.

 The value of `::ds/defs` is a map, where the keys are names for component groups.
 In this case, there's only one component group, `:app`. `:app` is an